Many ICMA members are challenged by limited resources in their pursuit of gaining the tools they need to better manage their communities.

 Stene Scholarship Eligibility

-Students enrolled by September of the year preceding the Annual Conference as full-time graduate students specializing in local government at a college or university recognized by the National Association of Schools of Public Affairs and Public Administration are eligible to apply for the Stene Scholarship.
+Students enrolled by September of the year preceding the annual conference as full-time graduate students specializing in local government at a college or university recognized by the Network of Schools of Public Policy, Affairs, and Administration are eligible to apply for the Stene Scholarship.
 Applicants must have had little or no full-time experience in local government, internships excluded.

 Applicants to the Stene Scholarship Program must submit the following: